SlashGordon/blog/content/privacy.md

 ## Privacy Policy

-### 1. Overview
+### Data Collection
-This privacy policy explains what information is collected when you visit this website, and how it is used.
+This blog does not collect, store, or process any personal information from visitors.
+No cookies, analytics, or tracking tools are used.

-### 2. GitHub Pages
+### Hosting
 This website is hosted on GitHub Pages.
-GitHub may collect personal information from visitors, including logs of visitor IP addresses, to comply with legal obligations and to maintain the security and integrity of the website and service.
-For more information, see the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement).
+GitHub may collect visitor IP addresses in server logs for security and service integrity purposes.
+See the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement) for details.

-### 3. Your Rights Under GDPR
-If you are located in the European Economic Area (EEA), you have certain rights under the General Data Protection Regulation (GDPR), including:
-- The right to access information about what personal data we process
-- The right to request correction of inaccurate personal data
-- The right to request deletion of your personal data
-- The right to object to processing of your personal data
-- The right to request restriction of processing your personal data
-- The right to data portability
-- The right to withdraw consent at any time

-To exercise any of these rights, please contact us using the information below.

 ### 4. Contact
 If you have any questions about this privacy policy, please contact: